China banks turn blind eye to soaring overdue loans

 But at several mid-tier banks, provisions for possible loan losses are seldom matching growth in the overdue loan book, pointing to a potential capital shortfall.

-At Bank of Chongqing Co (1963.HK), for example, long-date overdue loans more than doubled in the first half of the year, while provisions only increased by about 10 percent.
+At Bank of Chongqing Co, for example, long-date overdue loans more than doubled in the first half of the year, while provisions only increased by about 10 percent.

 "There's a risk that provisioning coverage will be insufficient," said Grace Wu, Fitch's head of China bank ratings.